 a world gone FABULOUS

-Miami Light Project is the lead-commissioner of a world gone FABULOUS and will present the world premiere at Miami Theater Center in April 2026. a world gone FABULOUS is co-commissioned and will also be presented by James Madison University’s School of Theater and Dance, and Opening Nights at Florida State University.
-This project has received research support from NCC Akron as part of their Dance and Technology Lab. a world gone FABULOUS is also made possible with funding from the Dance Miami Choreographer program and Miami Independent Artist grant from the MDC Department of Cultural Affairs.
+Miami Light Project is the lead-commissioning presenter partner for a world gone FABULOUS joined by co-commissioning presenter partners James Madison University’s School of Theater and Dance, and Opening Nights at Florida State University.
+This project has received research support from NCC Akron as part of their Dance and Technology Lab, and development support of in-kind rehearsal space from The Moss Center and YoungArts. a world gone FABULOUS is also made possible with funding from the Dance Miami Choreographer program and Miami Independent Artist grant from the MDC Department of Cultural Affairs.

 MEET THE ARTISTS //